+Grading Scheme

 Item Weight

-Participation 5%
+Participation/attendance 5%

 4 homework assignments 15%

-Midterm exam 40%
+Midterm exam (March 21, 7:30-9:30pm) 40%

-Final exam (non-cumulative) 40%
+Final exam (non-cumulative; date TBD) 40%

 Total 100%

 5% of the total grade is allocated to class participation.
 Every student will be assigned a baseline score of 4%.
 Proactive participation both in and out of the classroom will lead to a full 5% score.
 Distracting behaviours that limit the ability of other students to focus on course material will lead to a reduced score of 3%.